Caring For Loved Ones While You’re In Rehab

 This does not mean that your loved ones simply want to get rid of you, nor does it mean they have forgotten about you.
 In fact, they are healing, both for themselves and for you.
 This takes time, just as you have to take the time to recover in drug or alcohol rehab.
 This is also one of the reasons why many inpatient facilities make family therapy an integral part of their overall counseling.

 Remember that you are supposed to be focused when you are undergoing treatment.
-This is your chance to put full effort into your treatment program.
+This is your chance to put full effort into yourself as well as your family during treatment for addiction.
 You shouldn’t have to deal with domestic stresses right now, as you are too busy with many other stresses.
 By taking a step back, you can see how you hurt those who are actually supporting you.
 They aren’t ignoring you, they want to make sure that you get to the right place.
 Eventually, you will come to understand this, and perhaps even be thankful for it.

 Meanwhile, remember that you are not being punished.
 You are being helped and treated.
 And, while you are being treated, so are your loved ones.
-Distance, as they say, makes the heart go fonder and this is certainly true, as both you and your loved ones can begin to heal and become well again.
+Distance, as they say, makes the heart go fonder and this is certainly true, as both you and your family during treatment can begin to heal and become well again.

 Over 1,200,000 people reported to have used crystal meth in the last year.